 In June 2020 the New Zealand Government passed legislation which sought to improve the Emissions Trading Scheme (ETS).
 These changes were designed to simplify the ETS by removing some of the administrative burdens and reducing surrender liabilities.

-Averaging relates to the average volume of carbon that would be stored in a forest over multiple rotations, the assumption is that, as a forest is grown and harvested, total carbon fluctuates but there is an ‘average’ volume of carbon that would be stored in the forest.
+Averaging relates to the average volume of carbon that would be stored in a forest over multiple rotations.
+The assumption is that, as a forest is grown and harvested, total carbon fluctuates but there is an ‘average’ volume of carbon that would be stored in the forest.
 This will remove the ups and downs (allocations and surrenders) of carbon credits for a forest owner involved in timber production.

-Under averaging a forest will be allocated carbon up to the ‘average’ level in the first rotation (for Pinus radiata this typically occurs around age 16) no carbon will be surrendered at harvest provided the.
+Under averaging, a forest will be allocated carbon up to the ‘average’ level in the first rotation (for Pinus Radiata this typically occurs around age 16), no carbon will be surrendered at harvest provided the.

 Key conditions around averaging include: